timausk/dotfiles/docs/atom.md

 # ATOM

 ## Installation
-setup-new-machine.sh installs Atom and creates symbolic links for .atom configs
+__setup-new-machine.sh__ installs Atom and creates symbolic links for .atom configs

 ## Package-list handling
-To keep installed atom packages across machines in sync we use a packaglist.txt file which lists all installed packages Doing it this way prevents versioning the whole packages.
+To keep installed atom packages across machines in sync we use a packaglist.txt file which lists all installed packages.
+Doing it this way prevents versioning the whole packages.